Non-linear eigenvalue problems with GetDP and SLEPc: Eigenmode computations of frequency-dispersive photonic open structures: Conclusion

-{\crevi To conclude on the main features of the presented approaches, the SLEPc rational NLEIGS solver used in the NEP-E approach gives the best results in terms of ease of implementation, speed, and memory occupation in this test case with a simple Drude model.
+{To conclude on the main features of the presented approaches, the SLEPc rational NLEIGS solver used in the NEP-E approach gives the best results in terms of ease of implementation, speed, and memory occupation in this test case with a simple Drude model.
 In spite of its much larger size than with all other approaches, the auxiliary fields approach is very valuable for validation purposes since it relies on a very different linearization mechanism and thus completely different sparse matrices.
-The approach using Lagrange multipliers (Lag-E) deserves some attention since the polynomial order will not blow with an increased number of dispersive materials.
-Finally, for this problem involving the permittivity directly given as a rational function, the NEP-E approach should be preferred over the PEP-E one.}
+The approach using Lagrange multipliers (Lag-E) deserves some attention since the polynomial order will not {\crevme blow up with} an increased number of dispersive materials.
+Finally, for this problem involving the permittivity directly given as a rational function, the NEP-E approach should be preferred over the PEP-E one.

-{\crevme Direct perspectives of this work consist in applying theses different approaches to the 3D case with more sophisticated permittivity functions.
-But considering several distinct materials, relying on permittivity functions with more poles, implies the presence of more complicated frequency lines in the complex plane leading to additional corner critical intervals.
-Inevitably, special treatment(s) should be investigated for the corners issue.}
+Direct perspectives of this work consist in applying {\crevme these different} approaches to the 3D case with more sophisticated permittivity functions.
+But considering several distinct materials, relying on permittivity functions with more poles, implies the presence of more complicated frequency lines in the complex plane leading to additional critical intervals.
+Inevitably, special {\crevme treatments} should be investigated for the corners issue.